microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 See the example titled "Swap out a static icon with an animated icon in a Navigation View Item" below for more information.

-### Updates to IconSource to support AnimatedIcon

-Since some controls take an IconElement and others take an IconSource, we are going to add two methods (public CreateIconElement and protected CreateIconElementCore) to IconSource.
-When a developer creates a new icon from a control that takes an IconSource, they can call the CreateIconElement method to directly add AnimatedIcon instead of having to know the helper code needed to convert an IconSource to a IconElement.

 ### Using AnimatedIcon

 ### Controls whose templates have been updated